 Not everyone can afford to constantly pay upwards of $200 for the newest sneaker release, especially when there are multiple hyped silhouettes dropping on a weekly basis.
-However, getting your hands on a good looking pair of cheap sneakers is actually much easier than most think.
-Gone are the days where customers have to spend vast amounts of money to look fly from the ground up.
+However, getting your hands on a dope pair of cheap sneakers is actually much easier than most think.
+Gone are the days when customers had to spend vast amounts of money to look fly.

 That is why we’ve put together the definitive guide to (relatively) cheap sneakers that we believe should be in every self-respecting sneakerhead’s rotation.
-While big name brands like Nike and adidas offer some very solid options, the likes of New Balance, PUMA, and Converse have also made the cut.
+While big-name brands such as Nike and adidas offer some very solid options, the likes of New Balance, and Converse have also made the cut.

-So, sit back, put your feet up, and scroll through our guide of cheap sneakers that will have you looking fresher than your budget might suggest.
+So, sit back, put your feet up, and scroll through our guide of the best cheap sneakers.

 adidas Originals Stan Smith